 The light is fading.
 I am cocooned in my sleeping bag.
 Alone, yet surrounded by old friends.
 My belly is full of warm pasta as I lay gazing at the inky-blue sky.

 I have completed the ritualistic tasks of collecting water, cooking a meal and erecting my shelter.
-There is nothing more for me to do.
+There is nothing more to do.
 My phone is switched off – the only thing requiring power now is my head torch.
-Everything else I need is within arm’s reach in this canvas home.
+Everything else I need is within arm’s reach in my canvas abode.

 The air is cool around my nostrils.
 My breath mists before my face.
 I shuffle down further into my nest and zip the tent door.
 A solitary bird calls rhythmically from nearby.
 A ring ouzel.
 My eyes become heavy with each new verse and I drop into a deep sleep.